memsom/Ratcow.DebugInterface/README.md

 For a mote in depth discussion and sample code, look at this article, see https://www.codeproject.com/Articles/1195657/Simple-DebugInterface for a brief intro I wrote.

+## What's new
+The current master has extensiont to allow very basic 2 way data interchange.
+These have not been greatly tested, so be careful!
+There's also a zero config version of the static factory method.
+This creates an instance of the service, but uses basic authentication.
+If you need something more, I'd suggest still using the config option.
+This method also allows you to provide a different endpoint for the service.
+Again, this is useful, but YMMV as it's not really been tested too indepthly.

+Builds are now built on Appveyor.
+I'll set up artifacts to alloe direct downloads at some point and push changes to master to Nuget automatically.